oVirt/ovirt-site/source/release/3.4.4/index.html.md

 # OVirt 3.4.4 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.4.4 candidate release for testing since 2014-09-09.
-This page is still a work in progress.
+The oVirt Project is pleased to announce the availability of oVirt 3.4.4 release.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.